lucasfr/DrawEM_docker/README.md

 You may also convert it into a Singularity .sif file.
 For more on this please see Singularity [docs](https://singularity.lbl.gov).

-## Third-party software
+## Third party software

-For third-party licensing check links below:
+For third party licensing check links below:

 [MIRTK](https://github.com/BioMedIA/MIRTK/blob/master/LICENSE.txt)